|The Constitution of the American Association of Plastic Surgeons

 No person may be proposed for membership before five (5) years after that person's certification by the American Board of Plastic Surgery (ABPS) or certification in Plastic Surgery by the Royal College of Physicians and Surgeons of Canada.
 An exception to ABPS certification may be made in instances where an outstanding person widely recognized for competence and contributions and offering national leadership in a specialized area of Plastic Surgery may not be board certified but may still be deemed worthy of election to membership.
 This should include outstanding specialty surgeons with unique qualifications who have made substantial contributions, as well as distinguished foreign plastic surgeons. (see Operations Manual)

-The completed applications including signatures by two sponsors of those individuals proposed for Active membership must be submitted to the executive office by September 1 for consideration at the Annual Meeting of the following year.
+The completed applications including signatures by two sponsors of those individuals proposed for Active membership must be submitted to the executive office by August 1 for consideration at the Annual Meeting of the following year.
 The Membership Committee will review the applications for completeness and compliance with the By-Laws and evaluate qualifications for membership.
 The President will distribute to the membership, in the fall newsletter, a list of received applications.
 The membership committee will also make appropriate inquiries on a regional basis about the suitability of the candidate for Active membership.
-At the interim meeting of the Board, the Membership Committee Chair will report.

 A pre-balloting rating procedure shall be distributed electronically to all members of the Association.
-By January 1 each year, the Board shall submit to all members the names of persons proposed for membership including the biographical data on each, degree of teaching efforts, contributions to the scientific literature, and activity and leadership in civic and medical affairs including on a regional basis.
+The members of AAPS will have the opportunity at this point in the process to include pertinent information on particular candidates and will be encouraged to submit any concerns for a candidate in this pre-balloting form.
+By September 1 each year, the Board shall submit to all members the names of persons proposed for membership including the biographical data on each, degree of teaching efforts, contributions to the scientific literature, and activity and leadership in civic and medical affairs including on a regional basis.
 This information will also include a paragraph by the sponsor(s) of the particular attributes of the candidate under consideration.

-By February 1 the members shall return to the Secretary the computed rating of those proposed for membership.
-The Membership Committee will present to the Board the results of the membership ratings.
+By October 1 the members shall return to the Secretary the computed rating of those proposed for membership.
+The Membership Committee will present to the Board the results of the membership ratings at the interim Board Meeting.
 The Board shall prepare a slate of proposed candidates for membership based upon information obtained from the pre-balloting rating procedure and other pertinent information.
 The Board may delete from the slate the name of candidates for membership but cannot submit additional names.
-The Secretary shall submit the ballot to the membership at the Annual Business Meeting for a vote.
-No questions or discussion from the floor will be permitted at the meeting.
-A three-fourths (3/4) affirmative vote of the members present at the Annual Business Meeting is necessary for election to membership.
-The Secretary shall inform each member of the Association and the newly elected members of the action taken.
+The Secretary shall submit the ballot to the membership via email for a final vote.
+No comments or concerns will be permitted on this virtual ballot.
+A three-fourths (3/4) affirmative vote of the members is necessary for election to membership.
+The Secretary shall inform each member of the Association and the newly elected members of the action taken by early-January.
+Newly elected members will then be invited to attend the upcoming Annual Meeting.

 The power of electing Distinguished Fellows and Honorary Award recipients shall be vested solely in the Board.